uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 ## First complex process
 After a few hours of coding simple events, I've now come to an interesting
-point: how to handle when a player does their last action?
-Here's what my current `DriveOrFerryPlayer` command looks like:
+point: how to implement the sequence of events that occur when a player does their last action?
+Here's what my current `DriveOrFerryPlayer` command looks
+like:

 ```cs
 public static IEnumerable<IEvent> DriveOrFerryPlayer(List<IEvent> log, Role role, string city)